Suit & Tie: Release

-In early January 2013, via his official Twitter account, Timberlake posted a tweet, "I think I'M READY", before posting a link to a YouTube video which shows him walking into a studio and explains his absence from releasing new songs.
-In the minute-long video, a camera follows Timberlake as he walks through a recording studio, while the singer's voice-over discusses why it's been so long between albums.
-In the video, he reveals that he is not interested in releasing something he doesn't love.
-The video closes with Timberlake entering a recording booth, putting on headphones and saying, "I'm ready."
-Subsequently, on the singer's official site, a countdown leading up to Monday, January 14 at 12 a.m.
-ET appeared, and so there was speculation of a new single and album to break Timberlake's hiatus.
+In early January 2013, via his official Twitter account, Timberlake posted, "I think I'M READY" and later tweeted a link to a YouTube video explaining his absence from music.
+In the minute-long video, a camera follows Timberlake as he walks through a recording studio, while his voice-over explains it has been so long since his last album because he is not interested in releasing anything he does not love.
+The video closes with Timberlake entering a recording booth, putting on headphones, and saying, "I'm ready".
+Subsequently, on the singer's official site, a countdown leading up to Monday, January 14, at 12 am.
+ET appeared, prompting speculation about the release of a new single and album to break Timberlake's hiatus.
 That timing coincided with a tweet that Power 105.1 radio personality Charlamagne posted, saying, "Justin, Jay-Z Timbaland.
 New record Monday".

-Following months of private beta testing, Myspace was relaunched on January 15.
-The front page of the site featured an image of Timberlake wearing a suit and tie.
-In addition, a chance to stream or download "Suit & Tie" for joining or signing into Myspace was given.
-Wired magazine wrote that by doing this, the site, which was completely revamped to focus on "assisting artists in sharing their music with passionate fans", is sending a "clear message" about what the network is good for: "posting music for free, and trying to upsell it to downloads".
+"Suit & Tie" was released by RCA Records on January 14, 2013, and was promoted as the lead single from Timberlake's third studio album, The 20/20 Experience, released on March 15, 2013.
+Additionally, Timberlake collaborated with social media platform Myspace for the site's relaunch on January 15.
+The site's front page featured an image of Timberlake in a suit and tie, and Myspace offered to stream or download "Suit & Tie" to those who signed up for or logged in to Myspace.
+Eliot Van Buskirk of Evolver.fm wrote that by doing this, Timberlake "appears to be sending a message to other artists about what the new Myspace is for: posting music for free, and trying to upsell it to downloads".